Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 **ACPVisitorID**

-This is an identifier to be used with the Experience Cloud Visitor ID Service and it contains the origin, the identifier type, the identifier, and the authentication state of the visitor ID.
+This is an identifier to be used with the Adobe Experience Cloud Identity Service and it contains the origin, the identifier type, the identifier, and the authentication state of the visitor ID.

 ```jsx
 import {ACPVisitorID} from '@adobe/react-native-acpcore';